Hospital radiologists and pathologists are on the receiving end of orders for scans and tests. But they can’t do their work alone.

 The decision-support system doesn’t have any hard stops built in.
 Ordering physicians can talk with a radiologist to explain why they believe a scan is needed.
 “We’re not trying to second-guess our colleagues,” McGinty says.

 The American College of Radiology also offers a program to help radiologists educate ordering physicians about appropriate scans and decision support, McGinty notes.
-The Radiology Support, Communications and Alignment Network, or R-SCAN, is based on imaging topics included in Choosing Wisely, which is an initiative sponsored by the American Board of Internal Medicine Foundation to help physicians and patients choose appropriate tests and treatments.
+The Radiology Support, Communications and Alignment Network, or R-SCAN, is based on imaging topics included in Choosing Wisely, an initiative sponsored by the American Board of Internal Medicine Foundation to help physicians and patients choose appropriate tests and treatments.

 In R-SCAN, referring clinicians and radiologists form a team, pick the imaging topics they want to focus on and review cases for appropriateness using a free American College of Radiology decision-support tool.
 After identifying areas for improvement, the radiologists offer education to ordering physicians and staff to guide image ordering.
 The review is repeated to determine whether ordering patterns have improved.